Upon emancipation, a person becomes an adult for most purposes. An emancipated minor can

 - Facts relating to the minor’s education and employment;

-- How long the minor has lived apart from the parents or guardian;
+- How long the minor has lived apart from their parents or guardian;

 - That the minor lives apart from such parents or guardian with the parent(s)’ or guardian(s)’ consent;

-- That the minor manages his/her own finances;
+- That the minor manages their own finances;

 - That the minor’s income is not derived from any criminal activity; and

-- That the minor is attending school or is legally not required to.9
+- That the minor is attending school or is legally not required to.10